wise-vision/wisevision.proj/setup_with_snap.md

   ```
 **ROS2 parameters**

-To set paramters create paramter file, the example of this file is here:
+To set parameters create parameter file, the example of this file is here:
 ```yaml
 notification_handler:
 ros__parameters: